 Find out more about visas and work permits on the GOV.UK website

-If you need advice about immigration or visas, you must to speak to a trained adviser who is registered with OISC (Office of the Immigration Services Commissioner).
+If you need advice about immigration or visas, you must speak to a trained adviser who is registered with OISC (Office of the Immigration Services Commissioner).
 Find out more on the Immigration page.

 You can find out more useful information on the Reed website.
 Reed is an employment agency.
 You can find out more about employment agencies here.